 They can often be turned into chutneys and jams, creating a sweet finish to a lot of dessert dishes.
 Their juices are often seen in alcoholic drinks, however!

 Also worth mentioning in passing… you can make a similar beverage from some vegetables, too, such as a traditional artichoke Italian digestivo.

 Although it might seem like a bit of a daunting process at first, it’s not as complicated as your first might think.

-We’ll look into a short step-by-step process that will allow you to make your alcohol from fruit with relative ease.
+We’ll look into a short step-by-step process that will allow you to create alcoholic fermentation of fruits and vegetables with relative ease.